 While at McMurry, Casjen Rico ’15 served as a member and officer of the Shareholders Business Club on campus.
 As a result, he learned the value of networking in business.

 Casjen, who was a business administration major/math minor from Grapevine, TX, has managed to balance his extensive campus activities with off-campus employment, and one of those jobs led directly to a position with an excellent financial institution prior to his graduation.
 He worked as a commercial loan analyst for First Financial Bank in Abilene in the mornings while completing his classes and practicing with the men’s soccer team in the afternoons before earning his degree.

-Casjen credits Ann Spence and Dr. K.O.
+Casjen credits Assistant Professor of Business Ann Spence and Adjunct Professor of Business K.O.
 Long as mentors and teachers.

 “They wrote letters of recommendation for my internships and encouraged me to keep doing well in my studies and work toward the internship I wanted.
 They used their contacts at First Financial to help me get my internship.”